 In addition to providing a feeling of comfort and cleanliness, intimate hygiene helps to prevent the proliferation of bacteria, thus preventing certain pathologies and infections.
 Intimate hygiene has a major role to play in women's intimate health, with everyday gestures that help prevent infections of the vulva and vagina.

-So it's important, from an early age, to take the right steps to preserve intimate hygiene and vaginal flora.
+It's therefore important, from an early age, to take the right steps to preserve intimate hygiene and vaginal flora.

-Be careful, however, not to wash your intimate area too aggressively, too often or with unsuitable products.
+But be careful not to wash your intimate area too aggressively, too often or with unsuitable products.

 What is intimate hygiene?